skruti10/amazon-sagemaker-architecting-for-ml/AnomalyDetection/Project Goal.md

 The data source is retrieved from: https://www.kaggle.com/ntnu-testimon/paysim1 The data fields in this data set are as follows:

 stepMaps a unit of time in the real world.
-In this case 1 step is 1 hour of time. typeCASH-IN, CASH-OUT, DEBIT, PAYMENT and TRANSFER amountamount of the transaction in local currency nameOrigcustomer who started the transaction oldbalanceOrginitial balance before the transaction newbalanceOrigcustomer's balance after the transaction. nameDestrecipient ID of the transaction. oldbalanceDestinitial recipient balance before the transaction. newbalanceDestrecipient's balance after the transaction.
+In this case 1 step is 1 hour of time.<br/>
+typeCASH-IN, CASH-OUT, DEBIT, PAYMENT and TRANSFER<br/>
+amountamount of the transaction in local currency<br/>
+nameOrigcustomer who started the transaction<br/>
+oldbalanceOrginitial balance before the transaction<br/>
+newbalanceOrigcustomer's balance after the transaction.<br/>
+nameDestrecipient ID of the transaction. oldbalanceDestinitial recipient balance before the transaction. newbalanceDestrecipient's balance after the transaction.